 The world is complex, and the challenges can seem overwhelming.
 Here in the Department of Global Development, we unlock the energies and talents of experts from a range of disciplines to address some of the biggest problems facing humanity.
 With a focus on education with impact, our transdisciplinary approach emphasizes real-world engagement with communities in New York state and around the globe.
 Our dynamic learning atmosphere and academic culture goes beyond purely technical work to provide deep analysis and transformative solutions.
 We develop next-generation leaders through engaged and active learning that connects students with field experiences.
 We are committed to justice, to science, to people and we never stop striving to make direct social impact all around the globe.

 Bachelor of Science (B.S.)

 The Global Development (GDEV) major responds to the need for innovative and critical thinking on the concept and practice of development.
 It prepares students to interpret problems, clarify solutions, develop leadership and foster positive social change.
 Students receive comprehensive training in the key ideas, issues, and debates central to global development.
-All GDEV students take a breadth of interdisciplinary coursework in development scholarship and practice and gain depth in a concentration of their choice, selecting from social and economic development, agriculture and food systems or environment and development.
+All GDEV students take a breadth of interdisciplinary coursework in development scholarship and practice and gain depth in a concentration of their choice, selecting from:

 As a Global Development major, students are required to spend at least eight weeks in a field-based internship.
 In their field experience, students work with and learn from innovative development practitioners and community leaders, crafting cutting-edge strategies to address some of the world’s most significant challenges and advance the well-being of people and the planet.